by-student-2017/PoreBlazer-v4.0/Windows11_cygwin/README.md

     Please check total number of atoms
   There are cases where the above procedure does not work (the number of atoms does not match).
 In that case, the correct result will not be output with the data of "xyz" by "VESTA".

-1. open VESTA
+1. copy & paste ZIF-90 to oteher name (e.g., NEW-folder)
+2. put cif file into NEW-folder
-2. drag & drop cif file to VESTA
+3. open cif file on VESTA
-3. VESTA: File -> Export Data ... (xyz file (*.xyz))
+4. VESTA: File -> Export Data ... (xyz file (*.xyz)) -> Do you want to save hidden atoms too?: No
-4. copy & paste MOF-90 to oteher name (e.g., NEW)
-5. xyz file into NEW file
-6. input input.dat for cif file
+5. input input.dat for cif file
 -----
 cif file name
 _cell_length_a  _cell_length_b  _cell_length_c
 _cell_angle_alpha  _cell_angle_beta  _cell_angle_gamma
 -----
+6. click run.exe
-7. click run.exe
+7. click plot.gpl